trondhindenes/kubernetes-auth0-blogpost/docs/03-dashboard.md

 All of this is contained in the folder `dashboard_deployment` in this repo.
 It's worth noting that you'll likely want to change the configuration a bit.
 You'll probably use either a Load balancer or an Ingress to expose the dashboard.
 However, I wanted a setup that doesn't make any assumptions, so I'm using a NodePort service type.
 This means that Kubernetes will assign an arbitrary port to the dashboard.
 This also means that we'll have to run things in the right order:

+We need to make sure that minikube's builtin dns and dashboard addons are disabled, as we'll add our own:
+`minikube addons list`
+If kube-dns or dashboard are `enabled`, disable them by running:
+`minikube addons disable dashboard`
+`minikube addons disable kube-dns`

+Use the kube-dns configuration in this repo to add a rbac-compatible dns service:
+`kubectl apply -f dashboard_deployment/01_kube_dns.yml`

 Start with running the following command to get the ip address of your minikube instance:
 `minikube ip`
 We'll map the Kubernetes Dashboard to `http://<minikube ip>:9000`